 Some common treatments for hip pain are listed here.
 Not all of these treatments are appropriate for every condition, but they may be helpful in your situation.

 - Rest: The first treatment for most conditions that cause hip pain is to rest the joint, and allow the acute inflammation to subside.
-Often this is the only step needed to relieve hip pain.
+Often this is the only step needed to relieve symptoms.
 If the symptoms are severe, crutches or a cane may be helpful as well.

 - Stretching: Stretching the muscles and tendons that surround the joint can help with some causes of hip pain.
 A good routine should be established, and following some specific suggestions will help you on your way.